3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Theoretical Background

-where $T_{v, \rm amb}$ is the virtual temperature profile of the ambient atmosphere, $p$ is the atmospheric pressure, and $\beta_{\rm mix} \equiv \frac{R}{C_{p}}$ where $R$ and $C_p$ are a representative gas constant and heat capacity for the mixture of tracer with the background atmosphere.
-Eqn.~\ref{eq:ledoux_criterion} is a form of the Ledoux criterion for local stability \citep{ledoux_stellar_1947} and describes the stability against infinitesimal displacements of a parcel containing a mixture of the bulk atmosphere and a non-condensing tracer \citep{habib_modeling_2024}.
+where $T_{v, \rm amb}$ is the virtual temperature profile of the ambient atmosphere, $p$ is the atmospheric pressure, and $\beta_{\rm mix} \equiv \frac{R_{\rm mix}}{c_{p \rm , \; mix}}$ where $R_{\rm mix}$ and $c_{p \rm , \; mix}$ are a representative specific gas constant and heat capacity at constant pressure for the mixture of tracer with the background atmosphere.
+Eqn.~\ref{eq:ledoux_criterion} is a form of the Ledoux criterion for local stability \citep{ledoux_stellar_1947} and describes the stability against infinitesimal displacements of a parcel containing a mixture of the bulk atmosphere and a non-condensing tracer \citep[e.g.][]{habib_modeling_2024}.

-When the atmospheric tracer can condense in the temperature-pressure range of the atmosphere, then a key difference to the non-condensing case, is that the vapor mixing ratio profile is constrained by the temperature through the saturation vapor pressure.
-Assuming that the density of condensates is much greater than the gas density, the Clausius-Clapeyron equation allows us to determine the saturation vapor pressure as,
+To derive the condensing convective stability criterion, we must quantify how condensation affects the composition profiles of both the background atmosphere and the rising air parcel.
+When the atmospheric tracer condenses, a key difference from the non-condensing case is that the vapor mixing ratio is constrained by temperature via the saturation vapor pressure.
+Assuming the condensed liquid phase is denser than the vapor phase, the Clausius–Clapeyron relation gives the saturation vapor pressure as,

 where $e_{\rm sat}$ is the saturation vapor pressure of the condensable tracer at a given temperature $T$, $L_v$ is the latent heat of vaporization, and $R_v$ is the gas constant of the condensable tracer.
-For a given temperature, we can determine the vapor mixing ratio at which the tracer is saturated,
+For a given temperature, the saturated vapor mixing ratio is